 Random Accomplishments: I won Best in State (Utah) at a nail competition; for nail application and nail art while in beauty school.
 I won 2 regional nail art competitions, also while in beauty school.
 I ran the 400m at the State Track Meet (Utah), while a junior in high school.

-I am a mother of 4 very active boys.
+I am a mother of 5 very active boys (Levi not pictured).
 They keep me very busy and make my life more exciting; either with running around and playing all kinds of silly games to cleaning up spills.
+We all are members and attend The Church of Jesus Christ of Latter-Day Saints.

-Cooper is our baby.
-He is 18 months and is a complete sweet heart.
+Cooper is 3 years old.
+He is a complete sweet heart.
 He is our happy and content child.
 Cooper is in the discovery stage and is always watching for someone to forget to close the bathroom door or leave a childproof lock off a cupboard.
 He is just getting into the phase of tackling his brothers.
 He may be small, but he can defend himself.
 He is very loved by all his brothers.

 Kevin is my amazingly supportive and hard-working husband.
 The boys can’t wait for him to come home at the end of the day.
 Kevin helps me with with any project I might need, all the way from sawing wood to pinning up my skirt that I need to hem.
 He is always encouraging me when I feel too shy to make new friends or whenever I get frustrated on a project.
 He has a knack for the creativity that photography needs and I am slowly learning what to look for with help from him.
 He secretly wants to purchase a lot of land and become a hobby Bison rancher.